When the W3C defined the HTML DOM specification much of what they included

 attributes.
 While by W3C HTML DOM specification (but not necessarily

-ed forms are made available as named
+on older browsers) IDed forms are made available as named

-properties of the document.forms
+properties of the document.forms collections under a

-property name that corresponds with the ID
+property name that corresponds with the ID.

 Form controls can be referenced as named properties of the

-element that contains them with a shortcut accessor:-
+FORM element that contains them with a shortcut accessor:-

 var formControl = formElement.myControl;